quasarframework/quasar/docs/src/pages/quasar-cli/app-upgrade-guide.md

 ## Upgrade Guide

+Following this guide should take you at most 5 minutes to complete.

 ### Required steps

 * Dependencies
   - remove "resolutions" > "@babel/parser" if it's in your `/package.json`
   - yarn/npm install @quasar/app v2: `yarn add --dev @quasar/app@^2.0.0` (or `npm install --save-dev @quasar/app@^2.0.0`)
-  - if you are using PWA (or SSR+PWA) mode: yarn/npm install workbox-webpack-plugin@^5.0.0 (or ^4.0.0 -- v4 came with @quasar/app v1) -- this package is no longer supplied by "@quasar/app"
+  - if you are using PWA (or SSR+PWA) mode, you'll also need to install workbox-webpack-plugin@^5.0.0 (or ^4.0.0 -- v4 came with @quasar/app v1) -- this package is no longer supplied by "@quasar/app": `yarn add --dev workbox-webpack-plugin@^5.0.0` (or `npm install --save-dev workbox-webpack-plugin@^5.0.0`)
   - yarn/npm install core-js v3: `yarn add core-js@^3.0.0` (or `npm install core-js@^3.0.0`)

 * Edit your `/quasar.conf.js` file: